atlassistant/pytlas/docs/getting_started/usage.rst

 use when developping skills.

-After cloning the git repository, this line will start the pytlas REPL by using the configuration file `example/pytlas.conf`.
+After cloning the git repository, this line will start the pytlas REPL by using the configuration file `example/pytlas.ini`.
 It will load all data and fit the engine before starting the interactive prompt.

 .. code:: bash

   $ cd example
-  $ pytlas -c pytlas.conf repl
+  $ pytlas -c pytlas.ini repl

 Using the library
 -----------------